-When we think of soils, a pre-mixed plastic bag often comes to mind.
-Admittedly, it’s pretty easy to just dish out $20-$30 for a bag to start your grow.
-Many of these pre-mixed “super soils” are, in fact, organic and act as a terrific starting point for novice gardeners.
+When you think of soil, a pre-mixed plastic bag often comes to mind.
+Admittedly, it’s pretty easy to just dish out $20-$30 for a bag to start your cannabis grow.
+Many of these pre-mixed super soils are, in fact, organic and are a terrific starting point for novice gardeners.

-However, building your own soil at home can be just as easy, cost-effective, and accessible as buying a pre-mixed back at the store.
-Creating your own super soil will also teach you a few great tips on soil science and how the component of your substrate will effect the outcome of your cannabis grow.
+However, building your own soil at home can be just as easy, cost-effective, and accessible as buying a pre-mixed bag at the store.
+Creating your own super soil will also teach you a lot about soil science and how the components of soil will effect the outcome of your cannabis grow.